-Fortunately, many of the expenses that you may incur to travel for medical treatment, or expenses that you incur on behalf of your spouse or dependants are tax deductible.
-Eligible expenses include transportation costs, meals, and accommodation for both the patient and an attendant if required.
+Many of the expenses that you may incur to travel for medical treatment or expenses that you incur on behalf of your spouse or dependants are tax-deductible.
+Eligible expenses may include transportation costs, meals, and accommodation for both the patient and an attendant if required.
 Let’s explore the allowed eligible expenses and how to claim them.

 How Far Do I Need to Have Travelled to be Eligible for Claiming Medical Expense Travel Credits?

 Anyone who has had to pay for parking at a hospital knows how expensive it can get.
 While it would be nice to be able to deduct those expenses, unless you traveled more than 80 km for medical care, your parking expenses aren’t deductible.